 2. Flat Head Screwdriver

-For clarity, I will reference the buttons according to their number in the picture below.
+For clarity, reference the buttons according to their number in the picture below.

 Unscrew the front panel on the unit using the #2 Phillips screwdriver.